Dart

 When handleUncaughtErrors is set to true, there will be a separate rollbar-android notifier that will handle uncaught exceptions on the Android platform side.

-Android runtime exceptions thrown from a MethodChannel invocation will not be caught by rollbar-android though, since those are caught by Flutter and re-thrown on the Dart side.
-They will be caught and reported by the the rollbar Dart notifier.
+Android runtime exceptions are thrown from a MethodChannel invocation will not be caught by rollbar-android though, since Flutter and re-thrown catch those on the Dart side.
+They will be caught and reported by the rollbar Dart notifier.

-By default the Dart exception will include the Java or Kotlin stack trace as a String in the exception message, missing some important information from the Android runtime.
-In order to get rollbar-android to process the exception and add its information to the occurrence, all you need to do replace the io.flutter.plugin.common.MethodChannel instance in your Android code, with com.rollbar.flutter.RollbarMethodChannel, eg.:
+By default, the Dart exception will include the Java or Kotlin stack trace as a String in the exception message, missing important information from the Android runtime.
+To get rollbar-android to process the exception and add its information to the occurrence, all you need to do is replace the io.flutter.plugin.common.MethodChannel instance in your Android code, with com.rollbar.flutter.RollbarMethodChannel, eg.:

 public class MainActivity extends FlutterActivity implements MethodChannel.MethodCallHandler {